CRISM- Indigenous Engagement Platform

 Our Mission

-About the Canadian Research Initiative for Substance Matters
+About the Canadian Research Initiative in Substance Matters

 CRISM Mission

-CRISM is a national network of researchers, service providers, policy makers, and individuals with lived experience of substance use.
-With a focus on collaborative research, CRISM’s primary objective is to translate evidence-based interventions for substance use into clinical practice, community-based prevention, harm reduction, and health system changes, particularly within Indigenous communities.
-Our intent is to support the development of more effective, personalized, and adoptable intervention programs and services.
+CRISM is a national network of researchers, service providers, policy makers, and people with lived experience of substance use.
+Its main goal is to translate evidence-based interventions into clinical practice, community prevention, harm reduction, and health system improvements.
+The aim is to support the creation of more effective, personalized, and adoptable programs and services.

 Infographic on Canada's CRISM network for substance use research and interventions.